cnorm35/bridgetown-blog/src/_posts/route_constraints.md

 get "/:id" => "shortener/shortened_urls#show", constraints: ShortenerRouteConstraint.new
 ```

-_Note: I really didn't know where to best place to put that class, so just
+_Note: I really didn't know the best place to put that class, so just
 defaulted to putting it in my `app/services` directory and requiring that file
 at the top of my `config/routes.rb`_

-Checkng the routes against a dynamic list of view files is absolutely overkill,
+Checking the routes against a dynamic list of view files is absolutely overkill,
-but really wanted to see if I could find a way to set and forget.
+but wanted to see if I could find a way to set and forget.

-A few minutes of skimming through the Ruby docs and found what I needed.
+After a few minutes skimming through the Ruby docs and found what I needed.

 ```ruby
   # dynamically pull all static pages